gift-surg/GIFT-Grab/doc/build.md

 These are marked with **"makes GIFT-Grab undistributable"** and **"upgrades GIFT-Grab licence to GPL"** respectively below.
 If mutually exclusive options are activated, CMake will give an error and GIFT-Grab will not be built.

+Please also note that [GIFT-Grab has been tested only against specific versions of its dependencies][gg-reqs].

+[gg-reqs]: doc/requirements.md
 [gg-issues]: doc/issues.md